-As an aside: It should be noted that each comune is different in the documents it requires.
+As an aside: each comune is different in the documents it requires.
 Some want death certificates, while others do not.
 Some want translations apostilled, while others want them legalized instead by the consulate, and yet others are fine with simple printouts without further legalization.
 It is up to you to be proactive and find out what your comune requires.
 A good start may be searching the name of the comune + “cittadinanza jure sanguinis” in Google to see if they have a dedicated website including a list of required documents.
 Piacenza, a comune in Emilia Romagna in Northern Italy, is an example of a town with a comprehensive website, and a list of required documents:

 The attestato di non rinuncia: